-Currently the Program and Technical Director at the Queensland Music Festival, Katrina Torenbeek has forged a 25 year career in the Performing Arts Sector as an Executive/Creative Producer and Arts Manager.
+Katrina Torenbeek is currently the Program and Technical Director at the Queensland Music Festival, she has forged a 25 year career in the Performing Arts Sector as an Executive/Creative Producer and Arts Manager.

 She has produced and managed programs for a number of Queensland’s signature arts festivals and events, including QPAC’s Out of the Box Festival, Queensland Music Festival, Brisbane Festival, and Brisbane Cabaret Festival, as well as many independent productions, some of which have toured nationally.
 She co-managed the Australia Council Initiative MAPS for Artists for Metro Arts, for 5 years, and was the Executive Producer at Southern Cross Soloists, producing their concert series and Bangalow Music Festival in 2015.
 Katrina has worked closely with the Arts Education sector for many years, managing Drama Queensland, Drama Australia and IDEA – the International Association for Drama in Education concurrently.

 She has held board positions with Playlab and Brisbane Cabaret Festival, and is on the Helpmann Awards Cabaret Panel for Live Performance Australia.